Skip to content

 by J. Stephen Conn is licensed under CC BY-NC 2.0

-The Gray Rat Snake is another intriguing addition to Michigan‘s diverse types of snakes.
+The Gray Rat Snake is another intriguing addition to Michigan‘s diverse snake species.
 With its sleek gray coloration and long, slender body, this non-venomous snake is a true marvel.

 These snakes can be found in various habitats, including forests and grasslands.

-Known for their excellent climbing abilities, Gray Rat Snakes are skilled hunters, preying on small mammals and birds.
+Known for their excellent climbing abilities, Gray Rat Snakes are skilled hunters who prey on small mammals and birds.

 Their role in controlling rodent populations is crucial to maintaining the balance of Michigan’s ecosystem.
 Watch for these fascinating creatures on your next outdoor adventure in Michigan!